satyamkumar20025/satamkumar20025/README.md

 ### 🧠 About Me
 - 🔭 Currently learning *MERN Stack* and *Java Full Stack Development*
-- 🧩 Passionate about solving coding challenges on **HackerRank**
+- 🧩 Passionate about AI and ML
-- 💬 Fluent in *Java, Python, C++, and JavaScript*
+-
-- 🌱 Always building projects that solve real-world problems
+-
 - 🎯 Goal: To become a top-tier developer and contribute to impactful open-source projects
 - 🧪 Fun Fact: I believe **logic + creativity = innovation**